Coffee, Chocolate & Cloud Forest Magic: Don Juan Coffee Plantation, Monteverde

 Disclosure: This post might contain affiliate links.
 If you buy through one of these links, it will not cost you anything extra, but we might get a small commission.
 Thank you for supporting us.
 To learn more, please read our full affiliate disclaimer page.

-The Monteverde Cloud Forest Reserve (Reserva Biológica Bosque Nuboso Monteverde) in Costa Rica consists of over 26,000 acres (10,500 hectares) of cloud forest.
-There are more than two thousand plant and insect species, and hundreds of species of mammals, birds, reptiles and amphibians.
+The Monteverde Cloud Forest Reserve (Reserva Biológica Bosque Nuboso Monteverde) spans 26,000+ acres of misty, green paradise.
+It’s home to thousands of plant and insect species, plus hundreds of birds, mammals, reptiles, and amphibians.

 Monteverde